Alireza-LA/50_Projects_50_Days/25-Sticky-Navigation/README.md

 ---

 ## 🧠 What I Learned
-- How to detect **scroll events** and track vertical position using `window.scrollY`
+- Detecting and responding to **scroll position** using `window.scrollY`
-- Using **CSS transitions** for smooth color and layout changes
+- Applying **CSS transitions** for smooth layout and color changes
-- Implementing **fixed positioning** for persistent navigation
+- Managing **fixed navigation** and shadow effects dynamically
-- Dynamically toggling classes (`.active`) based on scroll conditions
+- Creating **overlayed hero sections** with background images
-- Designing responsive layouts that adapt to viewport changes
+- Enhancing readability using contrast and layered design

 ---